sebastiansutter/techguides/pages/faststart18-integration/fs18labs_1.md

 	* Model name in this case is, 	`token`.
 Note your URL will be different.
 	* The API Key, which can be found at the bottom section of the manage screen under the `Sharing Outside of Cloud Foundry organization` heading.

-## Configure the Flow to do the initial load of SAP Hybris Contacts as Salesforce Contacts
+## Part 2: Configure the Flow to do the initial load of SAP Hybris Contacts as Salesforce Contacts

 2. Create a new API Flow from the main landing page in Designer and go to `+New -> Flows for an API`
 2. For this flow, create a model called `contactaddress`